-The Board has designated the Investment Adviser as its "valuation designee" pursuant to Rule 2a-5 under the 1940 Act, and in that role the Investment Adviser is responsible for performing fair value determinations relating to all of the Company's investments, including periodically assessing and managing any material valuation risks and establishing and applying fair value methodologies, in accordance with valuation policies and procedures that have been approved by the Company's Board of Directors (the "Board").
-Even though the Company's Board of Directors designated the Company's Investment Adviser as "valuation designee," the Company's Board of Directors continues to be responsible for overseeing the processes for determining fair valuation.
+The Board has designated the Investment Adviser as its "valuation designee" pursuant to Rule 2a-5 under the 1940 Act, and in that role the Investment Adviser is responsible for performing fair value determinations relating to all of the Company's investments, including periodically assessing and managing any material valuation risks and establishing and applying fair value methodologies, in accordance with valuation policies and procedures that have been approved by the Board.
+Even though the Company's Board designated the Company's Investment Adviser as "valuation designee," the Company's Board continues to be responsible for overseeing the processes for determining fair valuation.